python2upm/ChatApp/README.md

 8. Replace the placeholder `service_account.json` file with the one you downloaded.
 Add `./` before filename

-9. Install required packages
+9. Run the command npm install to install the necessary modules.

 ```
 npm install google-auth-library
 ```

-10. Run the script
+10. Run the script with node index.js to generate the authorization token.

 ```
 node index.js
 ```

-11. Copy the Firebase access token and paste into `Constants.java`
+11. Paste Firebase access token into `Constants.java`